Salesforce thinks your Derby aerospace deal closes in 30 days; it closes after an 18-month approved-supplier audit

 Exactly what you get

 You get a pipeline that finally tells the truth: stages that match an approved-supplier audit and an FAI sample approval, RFQ revisions attached to the opportunity, and a documented relationship map at each prime so no account depends on one person's memory.
-Connect it to your ERP (Enterprise Resource Planning) and the custom engineering core so a won deal becomes a works order cleanly, and feed forecasts into business intelligence dashboards so the owner sees real industrial pipeline rather than wishful close dates.
+Connect it to your ERP (Enterprise Resource Planning) and the custom engineering core so a won deal becomes a works order cleanly, and feed forecasts into business intelligence (BI) dashboards so the owner sees real industrial pipeline rather than wishful close dates.

 How to choose a developer in Derby